eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 summary: Overview of past and future Keyple Releases.
 type: book
 toc: true
-weight: 2
+weight: 3
 ---

 ## Current work
  - Java implementation
    - supply a Calypso security extension library to manage the Calypso OpenSAM security module
  - C++ implementation
-   - Porting current components updated with Keypop APIs.
+   - Ongoing updates to the C++ port of the latest versions 3.x of the Keyple Core and Keyple Calypso Prime Extended libraries (based on Keypop APIs).
-   - Next for the future, support for building a Keyple Distributed C++ client (interacting with a Keyple Distributed Java server).
+   - In the future, C++ libraries will be added to develop a Keyple Distributed client.

 ## Long-term study
  - to provide a Hoplink extension (based on a high-level API on top of the Calypso Card API).